Prof Norman Jones and Dr Graham Schleyer from the University of Liverpool presented a three day course at WIT entitled ‘Structural Impact’.

-- Introduction and general considerations
+- Introduction to course and general considerations

-- Human impact injury criteria
+- Human impact injury criteria and energy absorbing systems

 - Structural crashworthiness